AJIN-B/Business-Card-Data-Extraction/README.md

 ## Project Descriptions:

-#### This application was developed to that, users can upload an image of a business card and extract relevant information from the image.After the extracted informations will be upload to the database.
+#### Developed an Streamlit web application which extracts information from the business cards using Optical Character Recognition (OCR).Using the application the users can upload an image of a business card and extract relevant informations.

-- The problem statement is to create a Streamlit application that allows users can upload an image of a business card and extract relevant information:
+- Created a Streamlit web application to interact with the user.

-   - Using _**easy ocr** we retrieve all the text data form the image.
+- To extract the information from the image **EASY OCR** library has been used.
 - The extracted information should include the company name, card holdername, designation, mobile number, email address, website URL, area, city, state,and pin code.
 - Store the data in a Mysql database.

 ---